Mustafa Saed: Extreme Championship Wrestling (1995–1997, 1999)

 Making their Extreme Championship Wrestling debut on June 27 at Barbed Wire, Hoodies & Chokeslams, and their Hardcore TV debut on July 20, the Gangstas would quickly become faces and a draw for ECW, regularly bringing weapons such as guitars, crutches and staple guns in trash cans and shopping carts to the ring.
 The Gangstas would enter a lengthy feud with the Public Enemy that would last until the beginning of 1996 where the Public Enemy would beat the Gangstas in a street fight.
 Several months later the Gangstas would feud with the Eliminators, challenging them for the ECW World Tag Team Championship on several occasions before finally winning them on August 3 at The Doctor Is In.
 Although they lost the titles several months later in December, they would become two-time champions on July 19, 1997 at Heat Wave.
 Following the loss of the second championship, Saed split with New Jack and left ECW.

 Saed would return to ECW on February 12, 1999 at Crossing the Line '99 in Queens, New York.
 Mustafa reunited with New Jack to battle the Dudley Boys, only for Mustafa to attack his partner, revealing himself as the mysterious benefactor who wanted to run the Public Enemy and New Jack out of ECW.
 Now known as Mr. Mustafa, he would be defeated by New Jack at Living Dangerously 1999 and leave the company again by May.

-Independent circuit (1997–present)
+Independent circuit (1997–2001)

+After ECW, Saed worked for National Wrestling Conference untl the promotion folded in 1998.
 Saed would wrestle for the top Puerto Rican promotion, World Wrestling Council between 1999 and 2001 where he would win the WWC Puerto Rico Heavyweight Championship once, the WWC World Television Championship once and the WWC World Tag Team Championship once with Rastaman.
 In 2000, Saed would go on his first and only tour of Japan with Big Japan Pro Wrestling where he participated in the World Extreme Cup 2000.
+He would retire from wrestling in 2001.

+Later Career (2008–present)

+In 2008, he returned to wrestling for one night teaming with New Jack at XPW show.

 On August 8, 2010, Saed and New Jack reunited for a single night at the Total Nonstop Action Wrestling pay-per-view Hardcore Justice, assaulting Team 3D and Joel Gertner after a match.

-Nowadays, Mustafa appears regularly with Supreme Pro Wrestling, All Pro Wrestling, Portland Wrestling, and the Sacramento Wrestling Federation.
+Saed then came out of retirement in 2011 and began wrestling full-time.

+Since 2015, Saed went on to make regular appearances with Supreme Pro Wrestling, based out of Elk Grove, California.